-It is fairly common to see dogs scratch.
-As dog owners and lovers, we tend to write it off as just a characteristic of the animal themselves.
-However, sometimes it can be more serious than that and down to an issue that needs to be addressed.
+It is fairly common to see dogs of all breeds and ages scratch.
+As dog owners and lovers, we tend to write it off as just a characteristic of the animals themselves.
+However, sometimes constant scratching can be more serious than that and down to an issue that needs to be addressed.

-Many of us will therefore be asking how can I get my dog to stop scratching and be looking around for remedies to help your itchy dog.
+Many of us will therefore be asking how can I get my dog to stop scratching and be looking around for remedies to help our itchy pups.
 In this guide to ‘why does my dog keep on scratching’ we look at solutions to help our canine friends stop causing themselves any discomfort once we have identified the reason behind their chronic itching.

 Why Dogs May Be Scratching

 There are a whole host of reasons why dogs may keep on scratching.
 It is good to be aware of all of them so that you can apply the proper remedy and treatment, or know when is best to take your dog to see a vet or pet healthcare professional.

 This can be quite a difficult symptom to diagnose, but dogs do often simply scratch out of nerves or sometimes simply because they are bored.
 It sounds odd as it looks so painful to us, and we cannot imagine how scratching would alleviate any anxiety, but some humans are prone to biting their nails or playing with their hair when nervous.
 However, scratching is a way that dogs exhibit their nerves and it can sometimes develop into a similar OCD type behavior too.
 The nervous reaction can simply become a bad habit.

 This is especially the case if your dog is scratching if he or she is bored.
 While some dogs display boredom through eating shoes and biting furniture, some most definitely scratch for something to do.
 This type of behavior is perhaps only ever conducted when you are therefore out of the house, but you can see once you have returned where your dog has scratched some of him or herself raw in places.